adnzaki/ss-paging/docs/intro.md

 # What is SSPaging?
 SSPaging is a server-side (or a low-level) pagination library for Vue.js.
 The name was taken from <strong>[Smartscore Pagination](https://smartscore.wolestech.com)</strong> which was a part from past project of SSPaging creator.
 SSPaging provides sets of ready-to-use functions and properties to create pagination.
-SSPaging does not provide any template or view, but you can learn how to create it with the examples provided<br/>
+SSPaging provides some built-in components you can use in your project, but you can also learn how to create your own with the examples provided<br/>
 SSPaging available in two versions: for Composition API and Pinia.
 The Vuex version is no longer published since Vuex has been deprecated by the Vue Team.

 ## Brief Concept